Rithik14/Rithik14/README.md

 - 🌱 I’m currently learning **Javascript**

-- 👯 I am always open to collaborat on projects and innovative/disruptive ideas.
+- 👯 I am always open to collaborate on projects and innovative/disruptive ideas.

 - 📫 How to reach me **rithikkumble@gmail.com**